Stuart Pimm

-Stuart Leonard Pimm (born 27 February 1949) is an American-British biologist and theoretical ecologist specializing in scientific research of biodiversity and conservation biology.
+Stuart Leonard Pimm (born 27 February 1949) is the Doris Duke Chair of Conservation Ecology at Duke University.
+His early career was as a theoretical ecologist but he now specializes in scientific research of biodiversity and conservation biology.

 Education

 Pimm was born in Derbyshire, United Kingdom.
 He was educated at the University of Oxford and was awarded a PhD in Ecology from New Mexico State University in 1974.

 Research

 Pimm is currently Doris Duke Chair of Conservation Ecology in the Nicholas School of the Environment at Duke University, Durham, North Carolina.
-He is an acknowledged authority in the field of conservation biology, recognized with several awards including the Heineken Prize and the Tyler Prize for Environmental Achievement.
-Pimm has collaborated with a wide range of other scientists, including Robert May, Peter H. Raven, Joel E. Cohen, George Sugihara and Jared Diamond.
-His work has examined the mathematical properties of food webs and indicated that complex food webs should be less stable than simple food webs.
+Pimm has collaborated with a wide range of other scientists, including Robert May, Peter H. Raven, Joel E. Cohen, George Sugihara, Thomas Lovejoy, and Jared Diamond.
+His early work has examined the mathematical properties of food webs and indicated that complex food webs should be less stable than simple food webs.
+Since 1990s, he concentrated on the patterns of species extinctions, the rate of species extinction and practical methods to stop them.
+His research has included quantifying modern extinction rates and examining conservation approaches in tropical ecosystems.